spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec3.rst

 For NIRCam and NIRISS WFSS, the output ``_c1d`` product holds the spectra from all the sources in a single product.
-The data model is `~jwst.datamodels.WFSSMultiCombinedSpecModel`, and has a single binary table containing the exposure-combined spectra for all sources extracted from that exposure.
-The data type is similar to that of the ``_x1d`` product, but with just one data extension (because the exposures have been combined) and with a more limited set of columns.
+The data model is `~jwst.datamodels.WFSSMultiCombinedSpecModel`, and has a single binary table per spectral order containing the exposure-combined spectra for all sources extracted from that exposure.
+The data type is similar to that of the ``_x1d`` product, but with just one data extension per extracted spectral order (because the exposures have been combined) and with a more limited set of data and metadata columns.